hpmicro/hpm_sdk/boards/hpm6e00evk/README_en.md

 ## Overview

-The HPM6E00 is a dual-core MCU running 600MHz.
-It has a 2MB continuous on-chip ram.
-The HPM6E00EVK provides a series of interfaces for the characteristic peripherals of the HPM6E00 series microcontrollers, including an ADC input SMA interface, a SDM input SMA interface, a motor control interface, a ABZ interface, a RS485/422 interface, a Ethernet interface, two EtherCAT interfaces, a PPI/FEMC interface, a rapberry interface.
-The HPM6E00EVK integrates an on-board debugger.
+The HPM6E00 is a dual-core MCU running 600MHz, with high computing power and abundant peripheral resources, and 2MB of RAM on the chip.

+The HPM6E00EVK is an evaluation board for the HPM6E00 series MCU, providing a range of interfaces including ADC input with SMA interface, SDM input with SMA interface, motor control interface (QEO/QEI/SEI/PWM/ADC), CAN interface, Ethernet interface, EtherCAT interfaces, USB interface, audio interface, PPI/FREMC interface, and Raspberry Pi interface.
+It also integrates an onboard debugger FT2232 for easy debugging by users.

  ![hpm6e00evk](doc/hpm6e00evk.png "hpm6e00evk")

 ## Hardware

-- HPM6E00 MCU (600MHz, 1MB SRAM)
+- HPM6E00 MCU (600MHz dual-core, 2MB onchip RAM)
 - Onboard Memory
   - 16MB Quad SPI NOR Flash
 - Ethernet